MatthiasNickles/diff-SAT/README.md

 In the DIMACS CNF "problem" line `p cnf nvar nclauses`, `cnf` needs to be replaced with `pcnf`.

-The annotated clause syntax is treated in delSAT as syntactic sugar for a set of clauses which define a fresh Boolean variable which is logically equivalent to the annotated clause and which is declared a parameter atom.
+The annotated clause syntax is treated in diff-SAT as syntactic sugar for a set of clauses which define a fresh Boolean variable which is logically equivalent to the annotated clause and which is declared a parameter atom.
 Also, a cost function line of the form `cost (p-f(vp))^2` is generated for each weighted clause where `p` is the clause probability and `vp` is the fresh Boolean variable.